Your Uninsured Patient Population Is Expanding

 - Reviewing and revising patient registration packets to collect credit cards to keep on-file (these have specific requirements) and obtaining patient’s acknowledgment of practice payment decisions

 In summary, thinking proactively about the implications of the insurance coverage gap will benefit you and your patients.
-For guidance on charity care, patient abandonment, or compliant patient registration materials during this evolving crisis, reach out to us.
-Schedule a consultation with our Illinois, California, Connecticut, Florida, Michigan, New York, Texas, or Wisconsin healthcare attorneys.
+For guidance on charity care, patient abandonment, or compliant patient registration materials during this evolving crisis, reach out to us and schedule a consultation with our healthcare attorneys.

 The COVID-19 pandemic is a dynamic and evolving public health emergency.
 The laws and situation are fluid, and therefore, this article may not reflect the most current situation.